McLarenCollege/foundations_public/sum-of-diagonals-part-1.md

 [[-1,-2],
  [ 3, 4]]
 ```
-Sum of the two diagonals is -1 + 4 = 3
+Sum of the LRdiagonal is -1 + 4 = 3